laingangiang2006/Application-Development-Projects/README.md

-# My playground
+# Basic HTML, CSS, Javascript and Python Projects

 ## 1. About

-These are some projects created for learning basic HTML, CSS and Python.
+These are some projects created for learning basic HTML, CSS, Javascript and Python.
 Feel free to explore the code!

 ---